Hudson Bay Lowlands: Geography

 The region is named after the nearby inland sea, Hudson Bay, the second largest in the world.
 The entire area drains into the bay through rivers such as the Churchill, Severn, and Attawapiskat.
 The region is located in the extreme north of Ontario, extending into both Manitoba to the west and Quebec in the east, and covers around 25 percent of Ontario's total land area (approximately 228,400 km2).
 The area was covered in ice during the last glacial maximum, and then flooded as the ice receded, leaving behind plains that are slowly rising out of the ocean due to post-glacial rebound.
-Peatlands, both bogs and fens now cover much of the landscape, with other kinds of wetlands along rivers and the coast.
+Muskeg, comprising peaty bogs and fens, now cover much of the landscape, with other kinds of wetlands along rivers and the coast.
 The climate of the region depends largely on the water surface of the bay, which heats rapidly in the summer, breaking the ice and bringing rains to the lowlands.
 In the winter, the bay freezes over again, bringing freezing temperatures and winds.
-The vegetation is mostly conifer forest and peatland, with typical subarctic and boreal plants.
+The soil is almost entirely peatland, dominated by lichen, moss, and sedges, with a mix of boreal forest, arctic, and sub-arctic plant species.